1. Nature reserves “Heiliges Meer” and “Recker Moor” – Wetlands, boglands and sinkhole lakes developed in the past 5,000 years

 Transportation: minibuses

-Experience the unique flora and fauna of a landscape in the northern Münsterland Region, where sudden geological processes formed wetlands, boglands and sinkhole lakes.
+Experience the unique flora and fauna of a landscape in the northern Münsterland Region, where sudden geological processes shaped wetlands, boglands and sinkhole lakes.

-The distinctive feature of the “Heiliges Meer” Nature Reserve is its numerous bodies of water, both large and small, most of which have formed naturally as a result of geological activities.
-Over thousands of years, several small and large lakes have formed as a result of sinkholes, e.g. the Großes Heiliges Meer (11 ha), which formed between 600 and 900 AD, or the Erdfallsee (7 ha), which formed on 14 April 1913.
-Other significant habitats in the “Heiliges Meer” Nature Reserve include the heathlands, which bear witness to a historic cultural landscape, and forest communities in both dry and wet habitats, such as the alder swamp forest around the Großes Heiliges Meer.
-Species-rich grassland on lowland bog sites are found primarily in the adjacent Heupen Nature Reserve.
+The distinctive feature of the “Heiliges Meer” Nature Reserve is its numerous bodies of water, most of which have formed naturally as a result of geological activities.
+Over hundreds of years, several small and large lakes have formed following the sudden appearances of sinkholes, e.g. the Großes Heiliges Meer (11 ha), which is about 1100 to 1400 years old and represents the largest natural lake of North Rhine-Westphalia, or the Erdfallsee (7 ha), which formed on 14 April 1913.
+Other significant habitats in the “Heiliges Meer” Nature Reserve include heathlands, which bear witness to a historic cultural landscape, and forest communities in both dry and wet habitats, such as the alder swamp forest around the Großes Heiliges Meer.
+Species-rich grasslands on lowland bog sites are found primarily in the adjacent Heupen Nature Reserve.

-The Recker Moor is a 3.
-5 km2 nature reserve in the Tecklenburger Land region.
-It is one of the best-preserved moorland areas in North Rhine-Westphalia.
+The Recker Moor is a 3.5 km2 nature reserve in the Tecklenburger Land region.
+It is one of the best-preserved bogland areas in North Rhine-Westphalia.
 The “Recker Moor” began to develop into a raised bog around 5,000 years ago.
-It still features its original vegetation, where peat formation has resumed.
-The area provides a habitat for a wide variety of plant and bird species, including many endangered species such as teal, snipe, black-tailed godwit, curlew, yellow wagtail and whinchat.
+The area provides a habitat for a wide variety of plant and bird species, including many endangered species such as teal, snipe, black-tailed godwit, curlew, yellow wagtail, and whinchat.
 The nine native sphagnum moss species include the extremely rare Sphagnum molle.

-Schedule: Transportation to the Education and Research Centre “Heiliges Meer”, a dependance of the LWL Museum of Natural History in Münster, guided tour through the Nature Reserve “Heiliges Meer”, lunch, transportation to Nature Reserve “Recker Moor”, guided walk through the nature reserve towards bird observation tower “Schnepfenturm”; return to Münster.
+Schedule: Transportation to Education and Research Centre “Heiliges Meer”, a branch of the LWL Museum of Natural History in Münster, guided tour through the Nature Reserve “Heiliges Meer”, lunch at the Research Centre, transportation to Nature Reserve “Recker Moor”, guided walk through the nature reserve towards bird observation tower “Schnepfenturm”; return to Münster c.
+17h00.

 2. Neogene floras of the “Hambach” lignite surface mine